Lancaster, South Carolina

 Lancaster (/ˈleɪŋkəstər/) is a city in and the county seat of Lancaster County, South Carolina, United States, located in the Charlotte Metropolitan Area.
-As of the United States Census of 2010, the city population was 8,526.
+As of the 2020 census, Lancaster had a population of 8,460.
 The city was named after the famous House of Lancaster.

 History

 Group of boys working in Lancaster Cotton Mills.
 November 1908.
 Photographed by Lewis Hine.

 The following are listed on the National Register of Historic Places: